DomenicoCacace/HQC-crypto2021/README.md

 2.1 Requirements

-The following softwares and libraries are required: make, gcc and openssl.
+The following softwares and libraries are required: make and gcc.

 2.2 Compilation Step